 In fall 2004, Ian received a Master of Music in Music Theory from Duquesne University in Pittsburgh, Pa.
 While there he studied music theory/musicianship under Robert Shankovich, and classical guitar under Thomas Kikta and Aaron Shearer, author of the Learning the Classic Guitar series.
 Wardenski completed his Ph.D. in Music Theory at The Catholic University of America in Washington, DC, where he studied music theory/musicianship under Steven Strunk, author of Harmony (New Grove Dictionary of Jazz), Linear Intervallic Patterns in Jazz Repertory and Harmony of Early Bop: A Layered Approach.
 In addition to his work with Strunk, Ian studied music theory with Paul Taylor and Andrew Simpson, and classical guitar with Richard Miller.

-Wardenski is Chair of Performing Arts, and is an Assistant Professor of Music at Anne Arundel Community College in Arnold, Md.
+Wardenski is Chair of Performing Arts, and is an Associate Professor of Music at Anne Arundel Community College in Arnold, Md.
 He teaches courses in music theory, sight singing and ear training, jazz harmony, jazz history, and guitar.
 Ian is also the music director for the AACC Small Jazz Combo, as well as the AACC World Class Jazz series.
 Ian currently resides in Annapolis, Md., with his wife, soprano Tamara Tucker.

 Feel free to send me a message below!